TTomasz90/Broadcaster/ReadMe.txt

 Once you are done quizzing your contacts you can open up Ranker companion app to visualize and manipulate results from the Quiz session as well as use database features.

-NOTE TO FACILITATOR
-I left my two phone numbers in the contact list so that I can help you test it if need be.
-If you add yourself as a contact and initialize the quiz, I will get your question via SMS since I am on the list as well.
-If I am by my phone I can answer it and that way you can get more responses.
-Once you pick option 7 "End Question" all our answers will be evaluated and graded.
-You can then ask another question or open up Ranker and view user Results.

 -------------------------------------------------------------------------------------------------
 DEPENDENCIES
 ------------------------------------------------------------------------------------------------